Environment Setup

 mysql@3306 -e "CREATE DATABASE IF NOT EXISTS myapp"

-is a project-specific connection, completely isolated from your system’s global MySQL installation.
+is project-specific connection.
+It’s isolated from the system’s global MySQL.

 Overview